-Within one month of commencing services, all new Individual Providers shall be required to complete an in-person (where feasible) orientation to the Home Services Program starting July 1, 2024, and shall be paid at their hourly rate for attendance at such orientation.
-An Individual Provider who has a break in service of one year or more shall be required to complete the orientation to the Home Services Program within one month of resuming services.
+All new Personal Assistants shall be required to complete an orientation to the Home Services Program starting July 1, 2020, and shall be paid at their hourly rate for attendance at such orientation.

-The Training Committee referenced above shall meet to develop the content and an implementation plan for Individual Provider orientations, including a plan for notification to Individual Providers and Customers of the schedule of orientations and guidelines for completing orientation.
+The joint committee referenced above shall meet to develop the content and an implementation plan for Personal Assistant orientations, including a plan for notification to Personal Assistants and Customers of the schedule of orientations and guidelines for completing orientation.

-The Union shall have access to such orientations for up to one hour without charge to pay or leave time of the Individual Provider or agents of the Union in order to make a presentation about the organization, representational status, member benefits, and to distribute and collect membership cards.
+The Union shall have access to such orientations for thirty minutes in order to make a presentation about the organization, representational status, member benefits, and to distribute and collect membership cards.
+Union access shall be on unpaid time